abhishekkumar0811/Streamlit-img-to-audio/README.md

 The dashboard was made to run on localhost only.

-->The following libraries were used in the application:
+The following libraries were used in the application:
 ->Streamlit
 ->Open CV
 ->numpy